-There has been almost no effort in the Southeast fishery for the past eight years, with no harvest reported for the 2008-2009 season.
+There has been almost no effort in the Southeast fishery for the past nine years, with no harvest reported for the 2008-2010 season.
 The Southeast flatfish trawl areas are also the sites of a shrimp beam trawl fishery.
-In the past most of the Southeast harvest is starry flounder.
+In the past most of the Southeast harvest was starry flounder.
 NMFS manages the flatfish fishery and harvest in the state waters of Westward Region.
-No flatfish harvest permits were issued in Central Region during 2009.
+No flatfish harvest permits were issued in Central Region during 2010.